LituRout/ML-Workstation-Installation-Guide/README.rst

         export PATH="/home/$USER/anaconda3/bin:$PATH"

 Now the best thing to do is to create a new isolated environment to manage package versions so that you don’t have to reinstall Anaconda if you flub your python packages.
-If like me and you have not added anaconda to your path you will have to source it first using the following.
+If like me and you have not added anaconda to your path you will have to add it temporarily using the following.

 .. code:: shell

-        # Only if you have not added Anaconda to your path in your bashrc.
         $ export PATH="/home/$USER/anaconda3/bin:$PATH"

 We can now create a Anaconda environment, adding the anaconda argument at the end will install all the Anaconda base packages.
 I prefer to use python 3.5 as I feel it is the most stable with all other libraries.